Maggie Smith's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Maggie Smith.

-Dame Margaret Natalie Smith, a British actress, is celebrated for her sharp wit and versatility in both comedic and dramatic roles throughout her impressive seven-decade career in theatre and film.
-One of Britain's most recognizable and prolific actresses, she has earned numerous accolades, including two Academy Awards, five BAFTA Awards, four Emmy Awards, three Golden Globe Awards, and a Tony Award.
-Smith is also one of the few performers to have achieved the Triple Crown of Acting.
+Dame Maggie Smith is a highly acclaimed British actress celebrated for her sharp wit and versatility in both comedic and dramatic roles.
+With a career spanning over seven decades, she has become one of Britain's most recognizable and prolific actresses.
+Her impressive list of accolades includes two Academy Awards, five BAFTA Awards, four Emmy Awards, three Golden Globe Awards, and a Tony Award.
+She is also one of the few performers to achieve the Triple Crown of Acting, signifying her success in film, television, and theatre.

 1970: Appointed Commander of the Order of the British Empire (CBE)

-In the 1970 New Year Honours, Maggie Smith was appointed Commander of the Order of the British Empire (CBE).
+In 1970, Maggie Smith was appointed Commander of the Order of the British Empire (CBE) in the New Year Honours.

 1971: Conferred honorary Doctor of Letters (DLitt) degree by the University of St Andrews